 Spousal support generally falls into one of these categories:

-- Limited duration.
-This type of alimony is awarded to support a spouse for a specified period — until the person can be self-supporting, as by obtaining a job.
+- Limited duration alimony – This type of alimony is awarded to support a spouse for a specified period — until the person can be self-supporting, as by obtaining a job.
 It’s often awarded in the case of short- or medium-duration marriages and can typically be modified with a significant change in circumstances.

-- Rehabilitative.
-This type of alimony is awarded for a specific, temporary period to allow the recipient to gain training or education and improve earning capacity.
+- Rehabilitative alimony – This type of alimony is awarded for a specific, temporary period to allow the recipient to gain training or education and improve earning capacity.

-- Reimbursement.
-Recognizing that one spouse may have made economic sacrifices or used non-marital funds to support the other spouse’s higher education or specialized training, this form of alimony reimburses the lower-earning spouse for a specified period.
+- Reimbursement alimony – Recognizing that one spouse may have made economic sacrifices or used non-marital funds to support the other spouse’s higher education or specialized training, this form of alimony reimburses the lower-earning spouse for a specified period.

-- Permanent.
-In a marriage of sufficient duration involving one partner who is unlikely to gain any form of financial independence, permanent support may be awarded.
+- Permanent alimony – In a marriage of sufficient duration involving one partner who is unlikely to gain any form of financial independence, permanent support may be awarded.
 A change in the financial circumstances by either party may be a reason for the court to later adjust this, however.

 Financial stability after marriage is important for individuals and for families with children.
-We offer skilled advice and representation to help you gain firm economic footing during and after divorce.
-We know divorce is unpleasant and money issues doubly so, and we’re not afraid to get our hands dirty to make sure you are best protected.
+We offer skilled advice and representation to help you gain firm economic footing during, and after, your divorce.
+We know divorce is unpleasant and money issues doubly so, but we are prepared to help you ensure your financial interests are properly protected.